-Unemployment over the past 10 years in Wrangell has ranged from an annual high of 8.4% in 2014, to a low of 6.9% in 2018.
-Because much of the employment in the community is seasonal, there is significant variation between unemployment rates during a given year.
+seasonal, there is significant variation between unemployment rates during a given year.
 January and February typically are the months with the highest unemployment levels.
-January 2010 was the highest standalone month in the past 10 years, with an unemployment rate of 13.2%.
+January 2010 had been the highest standalone month in the past 10 years, with an unemployment rate of 13.2%, but was surpassed by the May 2020 unemployment rate of 13.2%.
 July and August have the lowest levels.
 August 2018 had just a 5% unemployment rate, the lowest of the past decade.